Dogue de Bordeaux

 In This Article

-• Dogue de Bordeaux Price
+Dogue de Bordeaux History/Origin

 The Dogue de Bordeaux is one of the oldest AKC dog breeds, with origins so ancient that its exact history remains unclear.
 Some believe it’s an indigenous French breed, while others trace its lineage to Mastiff, Neapolitan Mastiff, Tibetan Mastiff, and Greek mastiff-types.